walshbr/introduction-to-text-analysis/text-analysis/distant-reading.md

 ![bad visualization](/assets/distant-reading-graphs.png)

 The point being: you don't need to know anything about statistics or computer science in order to be able to say something meaningful about texts through distant reading.
-Knowledge about both of these fields can go a long way and give you more meaningful and interesting things to say, but we believe that
+Knowledge about both of these fields can go a long way and give you more meaningful and interesting things to say, but these tools, methods, and ideas should not be beyond anyone.
+Take a tool out for a sping and see what happens.

 You cannot read everything.
 Instead, focus on what humans are good at: reading with care and offering interpretation.
 The computer can work with big numbers much quicker than you.
 Your job is to help it do so in a meaningful way.